 The time came for us to bid a fond farewell, and send a debt gratitude, to Vince Furlong.
-Vince was the founder of Omaha Urban Neighborhoods, one of the three preservation-related groups that were foundation of REO.
+Vince was the founder of Omaha Urban Neighborhoods, one of the three preservation-related groups that were the foundation of REO.
 As a volunteer, Vince led our tours for six years!
-He is now easing into retirement so we will no longer see him guiding visitors along the North 24th and South 24th Street sidewalks.
-With the retirement of Vince, we welcomed a new partnership with Nebraska Tour Company (NTC.)
-This locally owned business will be conducting walking tours with our historical focus and flavor.
-Please contact them to arrange a La Veinticuatro tour, which highlights aspects of the Omaha stockyards and the burgeoning meatpacking district during the late 19th century and its current cultural prominence as the heart of the Latino community or the Deuce Tour, which emphasizes a rich jazz scene, civil rights efforts, and Black-owned businesses on North 24th Street.
+He is now easing into retirement so we will no longer see him guiding visitors along the North 24th Street, South 24th Street, and Vinton Street sidewalks.

 THE DEUCE (North 24th Street)

 Jewish settlers began to populate the area in the 1890’s, calling the stretch between Cuming and Lake the “Miracle Mile.”
 For African Americans who called North Omaha home in the early 20th century, it was known as the “Street of Dreams.”
 24th and Lake emerged as a bustling district of theatres, restaurants, retail shops and music clubs like the Dreamland Ballroom.
-Tour goers can explore the rich history of this street and experience the revitalization happening today by contacting North Omaha Legacy Tours.
+You can explore the rich history of this street and experience the revitalization happening today by contacting North Omaha Legacy Tours.
 Click Here.